 Defence Minister: [after considering the question for a bit] We send a Warrant Officer!
 They destroy possessions and property, but leave living things intact.

 The Japanese have bought a license for an advanced Russian jet.
 They assemble it exactly by the blueprints, and it turns out to be a steam locomotive.
 They check the blueprints, gather their best engineers and assemble it again.
 Still locomotive.
-They file a complain to the Russians, so the Russian team arrives, goes into the workshop and shortly produces a perfectly good jet.
+They file a complaint to the Russians, so the Russian team arrives, goes into the workshop and shortly produces a perfectly good jet.
 The Japanese are astonished: "We've tried it again and again and only got a steam train!"
-"Why, of course," - reply the Russians - "did you Read The Fine Print
+"Why, of course", reply the Russians, "did you Read the Fine Print

 ?
 First you get a steam train.
 And then you work on it with a rasp."